On the support of Betti tables of multiparameter persistent homology modules: Abstract

 Persistent homology encodes the evolution of homological features of a multifiltered cell complex in the form of a multigraded module over a polynomial ring, called a multiparameter persistence module, and quantifies it through invariants suitable for topological data analysis.

-In this paper, we establish a relation between Betti tables, a standard invariant for multigraded modules commonly used in multiparameter persistence, and the critical cells determined by discrete Morse theory on the filtered cell complex originating the module.
-In particular, we show that for a discrete gradient vector field consistent with a given multiparameter sublevel set filtration, the grades at which its critical cells appear in the filtration reveal all positions in which the Betti tables are possibly nonzero.
-This result is refined in the case of bifiltrations by considering homological critical grades of a filtered chain complex instead of entrance grades of critical cells.\\
+In this paper, we establish relations between the Betti tables, a standard invariant for multigraded modules commonly used in multiparameter persistence, and the multifiltered cell complex.
+In particular, we show that the grades at which cells of specific dimensions first appear in the filtration reveal all positions in which the Betti tables are possibly nonzero.
+This result can be used in combination with discrete Morse theory on the multifiltered cell complex originating the module to obtain a better approximation of the support of the Betti tables.
+In the case of bifiltrations, we refine our results by considering homological critical grades of a filtered chain complex instead of entrance grades of cells.\\

 {\em MSC:} 55N31, 57Q70 (primary); 55U15, 13D02 (secondary)

 {\em Keywords:} Discrete Morse theory, Multigraded Betti numbers, Koszul complex